shashwatak/satellite-js/docs/docs/bulk-propagation/index.md

 // disposal methods are automatically called at the end of the scope
 ```

-If your environment doesn't support Explicit Resource Management (and you don't use polyfills), you can clean up by calling `.dispose()`:
+If your environment doesn't support Explicit Resource Management and you don't use polyfills, you can clean up by calling `.dispose()`:
 ```ts title="Explicitly call dispose methods"
 const runtime = await createSingleThreadRuntime();
 const bulkPropagator = new BulkPropagator(options);